pknw1-www/test2/README.md

 ssa
 ## publish (3rd Party)sdfsdfsfdsdfsdsaa
 - [X] download the docker-compose zip and extract sssa
-- [ ] download the docker-image zip and extract its
+- [ ] download the docker-image zip and extract itsaaa
 - [ ] import the archive to your docker images with ```docker import <your_image>:latest' < image.tarsaaasssa
 as
 as long as the image name matches the docker composr fileyou can start with ```docker compose up -d```fdgdfgfadss